 2. Installation Pricing:

-Installation costs can greatly determine the total cost of sheet metal fabrication.
+Installation costs can greatly determine the total cost of sheet metal fabrication service.
 These costs include buying safety gear, hiring skilled workers and getting required permits.
 Sometimes fabrication part transportation costs to the installation sites are also added.

 The total budget can increase if installation costs are not mentioned in the fabrication contract.
 The time needed and ease of installation to complete the fabrication processes also contribute to the final pricing.